oslabs-beta/bottlenetes/README.md

 ## Prep work

 1. Download the docker desktop
-2. Install minikube, helm, and kubeclt by running the following commands in the terminal:
+2. Install minikube, helm, and kubectl by running the following commands in the terminal:

 ```
 brew install minikube